SEOBNRv5PHM: Next generation of accurate and efficient multipolar precessing-spin effective-one-body waveforms for binary black holes: Bayesian analysis with multipolar precessing waveform models

 We also re-analyze GW191109, an interesting signal with support for \emph{negative} effective spin and non-negligible in-plane spin.
 For this event, we observe a slightly better consistency for the source component masses between \seobfourphm~and \xphm, although the spin distribution is more consistent between \seobfourphm~and \seobfivephm.
 Note that that the \xphm~results present multimodality in some parameters, like the effective spin parameter $\chi_{\rm eff}$, while this feature is not present both in the \seobfourphm~and \seobfivephm~results, therefore the more accurate modeling of the precessing dynamics could help in solving this degeneracy.
 Another interesting feature is that \seobfivephm~seems to produce more constrained parameters than the other two models.

 The last event we re-analyze is GW200129, which has been-claimed to be the first confident precessing-spin detection \cite{Hannam:2021pit} (although there are some concerns with data quality issues and glitch substraction that were discussed in Ref.~\cite{Payne:2022spz}).
-Our results do not recover a high support for high precessing spin values, although the support is greater in \seobfivephm~than in \seobfourphm~results.
+Our results do not recover a high support for high precessing spin values as the \texttt{NRSur7dq4} results from \cite{Hannam:2021pit} show (see Fig. \ref{fig:PEspins}), although the support is greater in \seobfivephm~than in \seobfourphm~results.
+Also the \seobfivephm~results for the source masses in Fig. \ref{fig:PEsourcemass} prefer a region of low probability of the \texttt{NRSur7dq4} posteriors, while the \xphm~results show a bimodality in the posteriors.
+These differences in the posteriors can be explained by possible waveform systematics between the different state-of-the-art precessing-spin models for this particular event, as well as possible systematics in the glitch subtraction methods, which may impact differently the measurement of the binary parameters depending on the waveform model employed as pointed in Ref. \cite{Payne:2022spz}.

 Finally, in Fig.~\ref{fig:PEsnr}, we present the posterior distribution of the network matched-filter SNR $\rho^{\text{N}}_{\text{mf}}$ for some of the events, computed from the results of \seobfivephm, as well as \xphm~that we obtain running this model with the same settings as \seobfivephm.
 We can observe that in general greater SNR values are recovered with \seobfivephm, in particular for the events that show higher support for precession.
 This is likely due to the better description of the precessing dynamics included in \seobfivephm, as well as the modeling of the precessing ringdown, which is absent in the Fourier-domain model \xphm.
 This, together with the differences we have observed in the parameter posteriors, emphasizes the importance of using several accurate models such as \seobfivephm~for production analysis of GW events.